 Cream of Tartar: The most common use for cream of tartar is to stabilize egg whites when making meringues or meringue toppings.
 The cream of tartar not only stabilizes the egg whites and allows them to maintain their texture when whipped into stiff peaks.

 Cocoa Powder (Dutch Processed) – Dutch-process cocoa powder is made from cocoa (cacao) beans that have been washed with a potassium solution, to neutralize their acidity.
 Dutching cocoa powder makes it darker and can help mellow the flavor of the beans (David Lebovitz).
-Unless otherwise stated, I use Valrhona Cocoa Powder in all my recipes.
+Unless otherwise stated, I use Belcolade or Valrhona Cocoa Powder in all my recipes.

 Cocoa Powder (Natural) – Natural cocoa powder is made from cocoa beans that are simply roasted, then pulverized into a fine powder.
 Because natural cocoa powder hasn’t had its acidity tempered, it’s generally paired with baking soda (which is alkali) in recipes (David Lebovitz).
 This causes a reaction with the baking soda.
 Unless otherwise stated, I use Hershey’s Natural Unsweetened Cocoa Powder for recipes that require natural cocoa powder.